davidchambers/transcribe/README.md

     [2, 4]
     ```

-The output is written to stdout.
-One could redirect it to a file to generate
+By default, the output is written to stdout.
+One could redirect it to a file to
-lightweight API documentation:
+generate lightweight API documentation:

     $ printf '\n## API\n\n' >>README.md
     $ transcribe \